 - Creativity question

-If you are not familiar with case interviews we recommend that you read our case interview guide.
-In addition, you can also watch two example videos below.
-Although they are McKinsey, BCG and Bain cases, the interviews you will come across at Accenture will be similar.
+If you are not familiar with case interviews we recommend that you start by reading our case interview guide.
+You can also watch the example video below.
+Although the video is labeled for BCG and Bain, the interviews you will come across at Accenture will be similar.

 5. Accenture Fit / PEI interviews